tektoncd/community/teps/README.md

 approving.
 Whenever possible we will try to get an explicit `/approve` from all assigned reviewers before merging, but we can always fall back on [our strict approval requirements](#approval-requirements) if needed.

+TEP PRs that don't affect the proposed design (such as fixing typos, table of contents, adding reference links, or marking the TEP as implemented) do not need to meet the [approval requirements](#approval-requirements).
+A single reviewer can feel free to approve and LGTM changes like these at any time.
+PRs marking a TEP as "implementable" should still meet the approval requirements, as this label signifies community agreement that the proposal should be implemented.

 _Why don't we use GitHub reviewers instead of assignees?
 If we want to do that we need to turn off Prow's auto assignment of reviewers; there is no guarantee the auto assigned reviewers are the appropriate reviewers.
 See [discussion](https://github.com/tektoncd/community/discussions/362)._